minshi123/gitlab/doc/user/project/integrations/project_services.md

 Read more about [Services templates in this document](services_templates.md).

-## Troubleshooting project services
+## Troubleshooting integrations

-Some project services use service hooks for integration with external applications.
-To confirm which ones use service hooks, see the [services table](#services).
+Some integrations use service hooks for integration with external applications.
+To confirm which ones use service hooks, see the [integrations listing](#integrations-listing).
 GitLab stores details of service hook requests made within the last 2 days.
 To view details of the requests, go to the service's configuration page.

 The **Recent Deliveries** section lists the details of each request made within the last 2 days: